YingjieQiao/Mine-Sweeping-Game/README.md

 Your goal is to explore the field with mines underlying (by using left click) and flag out all the grids that contain mines (by using right click).

-Here is a video demo of my game: TOCOME

 ![Game Board (Medium Difficulty)](./assets/gameboard.png)